 Fallon established a reputation as one of America's most admired creative agencies in the late 1990s, in the culmination of a process that began when founder Pat Fallon reinvented his company at the beginning of the decade, buying it back from WPP and quadrupling billings in just three years before selling for the second time in 2000, this time to Publicis.
 That deal allowed Fallon to expand its presence around the globe with outpost such as Fallon London.
-By mid-decade, however, the core US agency had begun to struggle with a series of account losses, and was overshadowed by its London office, which has enjoyed considerable critical acclaim as a result of stunning work in recent years for clients such as Sony, Orange and Cadbury.
+By mid-decade, however, the core US agency had begun to struggle with a series of account losses, and was overshadowed by its UK office, which was then enjoying considerable critical acclaim in recent years as a result of stunning work for clients such as Sony, Orange and Cadbury.
 In 2007, Publicis Group established a closer partnership between Fallon and larger stablemate Saatchi & Saatchi under a shared umbrella structure, known as SSF Group.
-Fallon's performance in the US has improved since then, but the London office suffered an alarming slump in 2010.
+Fallon's performance in the US has remained bumpy since then, but the London office has suffered an alarming slump since 2010.

 Which clients does Fallon handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Fallon?
 See ranking of Leading US Agencies

 Subscribers only: Adbrands profile Account assignments and selected contact information

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Recent stories from Adbrands Weekly Update: